What are Wrinkles?

 - Ultrasound therapy.
 The FDA has approved a technique called Ultherapy which uses ultrasound in a noninvasive technique to lift and tighten skin on the face, neck, and chin.
 It can also be used on wrinkles on the chest area.

 - Injections.
 Some injections, including botulinum toxin (Botox, Dysport, and Xeomin) and prabotulinumtoxinA-xvfs (Jeuveau) relax muscles that produce the "frown lines" on the forehead, fine lines around the eyes, and other wrinkles.
 Improvement lasts several months and must be repeated to sustain improvement.
-Others are wrinkle fillers.
+Others are wrinkle fillers that are injected into skin folds, especially around the mouth, to improve the appearance of wrinkles.
+Injections to fill hollows of the cheeks and temples bring about a lifting of sagging skin, especially around the mouth and lateral neck areas.
+Some fillers actually stimulate collagen formation, which improves the skin tone and texture.
 You should only get injections from a doctor.

 - Photodynamic rejuvenation (PDT).
 This therapy can help treat fine lines made by sun exposure.